Effects of the Covid-19 Pandemic on Different Sectors in Turkey

 Social Media

-Social media platforms, which have three times higher interaction than traditional media channels, did not experience a significant increase during the pandemic.
+Social media platforms, which have three times the interaction of traditional media channels, did not experience a significant increase during the pandemic.
 It was observed that Twitter was in a better position compared to other channels in this regard.

 Electronics

-The decrease experienced in this category in the first weeks of March turned positive in the third and fourth weeks due to discount campaigns, the needs of couples preparing for marriage, and the impact of currency increases.
-The largest increase was observed in the small household appliances segment.
+The decline observed in this category in the first weeks of March turned positive in the third and fourth weeks due to discount campaigns, the needs of couples preparing for marriage, and the impact of currency fluctuations.
+The largest increase was seen in small home appliances.
 If the effects of the pandemic increase, it is anticipated that the situation may turn negative.

 Home Goods and Building Materials

-During the pandemic, consumers did not make significant changes such as renewing furniture in their homes and instead turned to decorative accessories and small-scale changes.
-The prolongation of the pandemic process may lead to a negative turn in this trend.
+During the pandemic, consumers did not make significant changes such as renovating furniture in their homes but instead focused on decorative accessories and small-scale changes.
+The prolongation of the pandemic may lead to a negative turn in this trend.

 Categories Negatively Affected by the Covid-19 Pandemic